 Along our Gateway Trail, just west of the parking lot, visitors have the opportunity to gaze at flowers in our wet prairie, one of Wisconsin’s rarest habitats.
 Once abundant, this habitat type has been reduced to less than one percent of its original footprint across the state.

 If you follow the new accessible boardwalk through the prairie west of the building, one of the highlight flowers planted around our new ponds is butterfly weed, a milkweed and favorite food source of the monarch butterfly.
 The bold orange, fluted flowers match the wings of the long-distance migrator.
 You’ll also find bottle gentian, with clusters of violet-colored, bottle-shaped flowers, sitting on top of whorled leaves.
 Bumblebees are their main pollinators as they are one of the few insects able to pry open bottle gentian’s closed petals.

 Further on the property in our Western Meadows, you’ll find another favorite of bumblebees and butterflies alike, prairie blazing star.
 Tufts of bright pink-purple, star-shaped flowers ascend a stem that can reach up to five-feet tall.
 But one of the tallest flowers in our prairies is the golden, sunflower-like compass plant.
 Each plant can have a dozen or more flowers at the top of its forked stem.
 The term “compass” comes from the pioneer belief that its leaves would always face in the north-south directions, but this isn’t always true.

 Wildflowers and Their Hidden Roots

 Prairie wildflowers are well suited for the summer sun, and wildlife are well adapted to using these plants for food and shelter.
-You can discover these wildflowers, how they interact with the ecosystem and more in our upcoming Prairie Wildflower Identification workshop on August 23.
-Visit our website for more details and to register!
+Visit the Center and take a hike through the prairie habitat to see our wildflowers!